Holly Hills, St. Louis

-Holly Hills is a neighborhood located in South St. Louis, Missouri, near the intersection of I-55 and Loughborough Avenue.
-The neighborhood is defined by Bates and Walsh on the Northeast, Holly Hills on the Southwest, Morganford St on the Northwest, and Grand Boulevard on the Southeast.
+Holly Hills is a neighborhood in South St. Louis, Missouri, near the intersection of I-55 and Loughborough Avenue.
+The neighborhood is defined by Bates Street and Walsh Street on the northeast, Holly Hills Boulevard on the southwest, Leona Street on the northwest, and Grand Boulevard on the southeast.
 It is surrounded by Carondelet Park and the Boulevard Heights, Bevo Mill, Dutchtown and Carondelet neighborhoods.
+This neighborhood area is not to be confused with an organization known as "The Holly Hills Improvement Association", a private economic entity.

 Demographics

 In 2020 Holly Hills was 67.5% White, 16.8% Black, 0.5% Native American, 3.2% Asian, 8.6% Two or More Races, and 3.4% Some Other Race.
 8.0% of the population was of Hispanic or Latino origin.